lv-abdullahatta/TaskNest/README.md

 3.  **Invite Team Members**: Collaborate with others by inviting them to your projects.
 4.  **Track Progress**: Use the dashboard to monitor your task completion and performance metrics.

-## Why Choose Tickr✔it?
+## Why Choose TaskNest?

-Tickr✔it is designed for efficiency and ease of use, making task management accessible for everyone.
+TaskNest is designed for efficiency and ease of use, making task management accessible for everyone.
 Whether you're a busy professional, a student, or managing a household, our app adapts to your needs, helping you stay organized and productive.

-## Join Us

-Get started with Tickr✔it today and transform the way you manage your tasks!
-Visit our [website](https://tickrit.vercel.app/) for more information or check out our [documentation](https://github.com/Maxwell999b/To-Do-List-with-Authentication) for detailed guides on using the app.
-Feel free to contribute to our project by reporting issues, suggesting features, or submitting pull requests.
-Together, we can make Tickr✔it even better!